Neighborhood Streets Silver Springs community planning

-Summer 2021 - Wheeling lanes were created by converting one driving lane in each direction along Silver Springs Boulevard for use by people biking, skateboarding, scooting and inline skating.
-Yellow traffic calming curbs were used to create a protected experience for all users along Silver Springs Boulevard NW.
+In summer 2021, we created wheeling lanes by converting one driving lane in each direction along Silver Springs Boulevard, for biking, skateboarding, scooting and inline skating.
+We used yellow traffic calming curbs to create a protected experience for all users along Silver Springs Boulevard N.W.

-SSCA has partnered with The University of Calgary on a project to beautify the community.
-The final project features playful signage that points to many of the amazing community destinations in Silver Springs.
-The signs have been installed along the boulevard near the community hall.
+Silver Springs Community Association has partnered with The University of Calgary on a project to beautify the community.
+The project features playful signage that points to many of the amazing community destinations in Silver Springs.
+The signs will be installed along the boulevard near the community hall.

 In 2016, the Community Association submitted a list of desired mobility improvements to improve traffic safety and promote active modes of transportation.